 Bridgeway Academy is a non-profit organization with a mission to inspire the potential and celebrate the ability of every child.
 We offer an integrated approach to meet each child’s needs.
-This collaborative effort combines professionals in the fields of education, music therapy, speech therapy, and behavioral services (preschool through grade 12.)
+This collaborative effort combines professionals in the fields of education, music therapy, speech therapy, and behavioral services (preschool through age 21.)
 The therapists and classroom teachers use principles of Applied Behavior Analysis (ABA) to target individual language and academic goals, as well as behavior management.

 Music Therapy Internship Program Description